-The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are endorsed by the Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after 1 January 2024.
-The adoption of these new standards and amendments had no material impact on the Group.
+The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are endorsed by the Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after 1 January 2025.
+The adoption of these new standards and amendments and interpretations of initial application has had no material impact on the Group.

-(2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.
+(2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which have been endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.

-Itoms New, Revised or Amended Standards and Interpretations Effective Date Items New, Revised of Amended Standards and Interpretations issued by IASB а Lack of Exchangeability - Amendments to IAS 21 1 January 2025
+Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB a Lack of Exchangeability - Amendments to IAS 21 1 January 2025